MaraRinn/WOLF-Tutorial/wiki_page.md

 ![VAB showing the ridiculous WOLF infrastructure required to produce 100 transport credits]()

 One catch with *Transport Credits* is that you can't deliver them elsewhere: they can only support the establishment of routes from the biome which they're produced in.
-Thus to use *Transport Credits* to fund shipments from Fuel-rich KSC to Fuel-poor Kerbin Orbit, you need to deploy this infrastructure at KSC.
+Thus to use *Transport Credits* to fund transfers from Fuel-rich KSC to Fuel-poor Kerbin Orbit, you need to deploy this infrastructure at KSC.

 ## How To Avoid Transport Credit Costs of Propellant-Consuming Vehicles

-Now that you've gone to the effort of establishing that Transport Credit infrastructure, I have a confession to make.
+Now that you've gone to the effort of figuring out that Transport Credit infrastructure, I have a confession to make.
 You can make the system work to your advantage and completely eliminate the Transport Credit cost of these route-building flights.

 How?
 Put a propellant depot in orbit, fly your transport vehicle to that depot and refuel before connecting the **WOLF Transport Computer** to the destination depot -- since the transport cost is calculated based on the difference in mass between the start and the end of the transport route, if you can restore all the consumed mass you can get a transport route that costs 0 *Transport Credits*.
 This is how you'd do it if you had an established MKS or stock infrastructure (for example exporting propellant from Minmus to Kerbin orbit), flying your freighter to the destination and refuelling to get it back to the origin port.